 TriviaNYC is New York’s best and longest-running weekly trivia event company, performing weekly live public trivia nights across New York City as well as private and corporate events, since 2006.
 Trivia.
 Quizzes.
 Fact-based entertainment.
 We do it better than anyone.

-We’ve been featured extensively in The New York Times and The Village Voice, as well as in The Wall Street Journal, New York Daily News, New York Post, LA Times, Newsweek, and on NY1 and Law & Order: SVU.
+We’ve been featured extensively in the New York Times and the Village Voice as well as in the Wall Street Journal, New York Daily News, New York Post, LA Times, Newsweek, and on NY1 and Law & Order: SVU.

 Tony Hightower oversees every aspect of Trivia NYC, from writing questions and hosting events to promotion, procuring sponsors, and arranging technical details.

 Tony has hosted trivia for 13 years; before that, he toured as a musician across Canada & the northern U.S., learning the fine art of commanding and connecting with a crowd.

 In December 2011, he won one day on Jeopardy!(R), and in 2015, on Who Wants To Be A Millionaire?(R) , he took home $250,000, but he’s proudest of his appearance on Cash Cab.

 John Chaneski was born in Hoboken, NJ and spent several years as an energetic hanger-on at GAMES Magazine.
 He has written questions (and answers) for the game shows Who Wants to Be a Millionaire and The Million Second Quiz and writes for truTV’s comedy game show Paid Off with Michael Torpey.
 He was part of the team that created NPR’s variety game show Ask Me Another and since 2005 has presented quizzes on the nationally-syndicated radio show A Way with Words.
 He lives in Brooklyn with his amazingly talented wife, two fascinating children, and one floofy dog.

 John manages all of our question and content creation, and you can find him on Twitter at @chaneski.